 Special Advisor & Director, Infrastructure Institute

-Professor Matti Siemiatycki is Associate Professor in the Department of Geography & Planning.
+Professor Matti Siemiatycki is Professor in the Department of Geography & Planning.
 His research focuses on delivering large-scale infrastructure projects, public-private partnerships, and the effective integration of infrastructure into the fabric of cities.
 Professor Siemiatycki was a faculty leader of StudentMoveTO, a joint initiative between the University of Toronto, York, Ryerson and OCADU that successfully developed a model for inter-university research collaboration and mobilization on city-building issues.
 Professor Siemiatycki is a highly engaged public scholar with a deep commitment to informing public discourse about city building.
 He regularly provides advice to governments, civic institutions and industry, and is a frequent commentator in the media and public realm on urban issues, with a honed ability to communicate with various audiences.